dice-group/IGUANA/docs/configuration/queries.md

 ```
 The `separator` property should be set to `"\n###\n"`. (be aware of different line endings on different operating systems)

+## Huge Query Strings
+When working with large queries (Queries that are larger than 2³¹ Bytes or ~2GB),
+it is important to consider that only the request types `post query` and `update query`
+support large queries.

 ## Example
 ```yaml
 tasks: